This post covers how to get discounted tickets to Kensington Palace.

-Set in the beautiful parkland of Kensington Gardens, Kensington Palace is most well known for being home to members of the royal family like Princess Diana, Prince Harry, and now Prince William and Kate Middleton.
+Set in the beautiful parkland of Kensington Gardens, Kensington Palace is most well known for being, at one point, home to members of the royal family like Princess Diana, Prince Harry, and Prince William & Kate Middleton.

-Dating from the 17th century, the Palace is open all year round for visitors.
+Dating from the 17th century, the palace is open year-round for visitors.

 1. Tourist Attraction Discount Passes

-Entry into Kennsington Palace is included with multiple attraction passes that bundle discounts for many of London’s most popular attractions.
+Entry into Kensington Palace is included with multiple attraction passes that bundle discounts for many of London’s most popular attractions.

-Admission to the Kensington Palace is included on these passes:
+Admission to Kensington Palace is included on these passes:

 - Tower Bridge